cosu/huurspy/README.md

 huurspy
 =

+Scrapes rental websites , saves all the results into mongo and sends the interesting ones to your pushbullet enabled device.

 * For ubuntu 14.04 you will need to install:
 `` apt-get install python-dev libxml2-dev libxslt-dev zlib1g-dev libffi-dev libssl-dev python-pip  python-virtualenv virtualenvwrapper``